terry07/stock-markets-analytics-zoomcamp-project-by-sk/README.md

 ### Key Insights
 - **High Precision Strategy**: Model prioritizes avoiding false positives over capturing all positive cases
+- **Threshold optimization**: Adjusting the classification threshold led to a significant improvement in model performance, yielding a gain of 9 points in precision and 1 point in accuracy.
+Fine-tuning this parameter proved to be crucial for optimizing prediction results.
-- **Conservative Approach**: 73.3% precision means ~3 out of 4 predictions are correct
+- **Conservative Approach**: 71% precision means ~3 out of 4 predictions are correct
 - **Risk Management**: Low false positive rate reduces potential losses from bad predictions

 ## 🛠️ Technology Stack